MTA Bridges and Tunnels: Growth

 Generating millions of dollars in toll revenue annually, the TBTA easily became a powerful city agency, as it was capable of funding large capital projects.
 From the 1940s to the 1960s, the TBTA built the Battery Tunnel Parking Garage, Jacob Riis Beach Parking Field, the New York Coliseum, and the East Side Airlines Terminal.

 Aside from toll crossings, one of the TBTA's most profitable properties was the New York Coliseum, an office building and convention center at Columbus Circle in Manhattan.
 The complex cost $35 million to build, of which $26.5 million came from toll revenues collected by the TBTA.
-The Coliseum, which became the New York City's major convention center, had a tax agreement with the city wherein the city government would collect a portion of the TBTA's revenue rather than collect taxes on the Coliseum property.
+The Coliseum, which became New York City's major convention center, had a tax agreement with the city wherein the city government would collect a portion of the TBTA's revenue rather than collect taxes on the Coliseum property.
 Within the first ten years of the Coliseum's opening, the city had collected almost $9.1 million from the TBTA.
 This special tax arrangement continued until the property was sold in 1998.

 The TBTA built two bridges in the 1960s.
 The Throgs Neck Bridge, a project to alleviate traffic on the Bronx–Whitestone Bridge, started construction in 1957 and opened in January 1961.
-The long-planned Verrazzano-Narrows Bridge, which had been proposed as far back as the 1920s, started construction in 1959 and opened in November 1964.
-Because of higher-than-expected traffic on the Verrazzano-Narrows Bridge, the TBTA built a second deck on the bridge in 1969.
+The long-planned Verrazzano–Narrows Bridge, which had been proposed as far back as the 1920s, started construction in 1959 and opened in November 1964.
+Because of higher-than-expected traffic on the Verrazzano–Narrows Bridge, the TBTA built a second deck on the bridge in 1969.